Linkvalue-Interne/LvConnect/README.md

 ## Api reference

-Bellow are listed all the endpoints available for now in the application.
+Below are listed all the endpoints available for now in the application.

 #### Public endpoints
 - [/oauth](docs/endpoint-oauth.md) (Authentication endpoint)